apereo/apereo.github.io/_posts/cas/2016-10-01-cas5rc3-release.md

 Some adjustments have been made to the way admin user interfaces are protected via CAS itself.
 A few additional screens have also been worked into the interface to display the CAS audit log as well as a list of trusted devices/browsers registered for MFA bypass.

+# CAS Attributes

+Additional validation checks are now in place to ensure CAS attributes are properly formatted, encoded and named in the final validation response.
+For instance, CAS is now able to detect the proper syntax if it's configured to release an attribute that is `system:people:admins:something`.

+# Groovy-based Attributes

+When it comes to mapping attributes conditionally at release time, CAS is now able to correctly and more accurately support groovy-based attribute definitions, whether inline or as a full standalone groovy script file.

 # JWT AuthN

 Thanks to Pac4J, a number of fixes have gone in to ensure JWTs can successfully be validated based on customizable encryption and signing algorithms, which can now be specified for a given CAS service definition.
 Additional checks are also in place to report on the validity of the JWT itself and its required fields such as the `sub`.